-- (1) Based on 12-month period contractual rental revenue commencing January 1, 2021. - (2) Includes MINI. - (3) Includes Honda Used Car and Regina Collision Centre.
-Regina Honda/Acura split 75% and 25% of 30,863 sq. ft. - (4) Includes the Audi service property (formerly Infiniti Vancouver). - (5) Includes the Tesla KW, Tesla Laval and Tesla Edmonton service centres. - Includes the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
-In addition, the Dilawri Distinctive Collection sells a variety of used vehicles, including Audi, BMW, Lamborghini, Maserati, McLaren and Mercedes-Benz.
+(1) Based on 12-month period contractual rental revenue commencing June 30, 2021.

+(2) Includes MINI.

+(3) Includes Honda Used Car and Regina Collision Centre.
+Regina Honda/Acura split 75% and 25% of 30,863 sq. ft.

+(4) Includes the Audi service property (formerly Infiniti Vancouver).

+(5) Includes the Tesla KW, Tesla Laval and Tesla Edmonton service centres.

+(6) Includes the Dilawri Distinctive Collection property in Calgary (which has been sub-leased to a third-party effective July 2021), which has franchise agreements with Aston Martin and Bentley.
 Also includes the former Dilawri Acura and BMW property in Regina at 1921 1st Avenue which is being used for ancillary dealership purposes by both the Dilawri Pre Owned and the Triple 7 Chrysler dealerships.
 It continues to be leased by a Dilawri Tenant under the same lease as Dilawri BMW.
 Also, includes the former Nissan Truck and Hyundai dealerships which have vacated their premises located in Dixie Auto Mall and a Harley Davidson dealership located in the Dixie Auto Mall; and the applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
-Includes 3 vehicle compound facilities and undeveloped land that were acquired as part of the Mierins Auto Group Portfolio. - (7) Includes Porsche JLR Edmonton. - (8) Includes Dodge, FIAT, Jeep and RAM.
+Includes 3 vehicle compound facilities and undeveloped land that were acquired as part of the Mierins Auto Group Portfolio.

+(7) Includes Porsche JLR Edmonton.

+(8) Includes Dodge, FIAT, Jeep and RAM.